Chapter 8

 "Nowhere.
 That's the point."

-He gave the staircase a railing made of twisted copper wire that looked like it had grown there on its own.
+He didn't argue.
+He built her a railing instead, twisted copper wire that looked like it had grown there on its own.
 She placed a tree in the center of the room.
 A maple, because of course it was.
 He wrapped the trunk in a lattice of light that pulsed gently, like a heartbeat.

 "Okay wait," Grace said.
 "What if the light responded to sound?"